tekviziondev/aws-projects/README.md

 <br>4.
 Click the Contact flows under Overview on the left side.
 The Contact flows screen appears.
 <br>5.
 Under Amazon Lex section, select the region of your Amazon Lex bot from Region drop-down, select the bot that you created from the Bot drop-down, select the alias name from the drop-down, and click Add Amazon Lex Bot to use the Lex Bot in the contact flow.
 <br>6.
 Under Aws Lambda section, select the Lambda Function that you created in your account and click Add Lambda Function button to use the Lambda Function in the contact flow.
 <br>7.
-After that you can able to use the created Lex Bot or External Lambda Function in the Contact Flow blocks of "Invoke AWS Lambda function" and "Amazon Lex" in "Getparticipant Input."
+After this, you can use the created Lex Bot or External Lambda Function in the Contact Flow blocks of "Invoke AWS Lambda function" and "Amazon Lex" in "Getparticipant Input."

 - **Giving Permissions for the UpdateContactRecordingBehavior Action**
 <br>For the “UpdateContactRecordingBehavior” action, need to give permission for the S3 bucket, where you want to store our SAM Call Recordings.